quartiq/smoltcp-nal/README.md

 # smoltcp-nal

-An embedded-nal implementation for smoltcp
+An `embedded-nal` implementation for smoltcp.

+This currently only supports TCP network stacks.